 - Rehearse Ease.
 Whenever we do something unfamiliar, the brain’s threat watchdog, the amygdala, goes on alert.
 In fact, the amygdala scans all incoming information from our senses and from the cortex.
 Since the cortex is spectacular at imagining things, the amygdala reacts to scenarios we are imagining as well as events that are transpiring in real time.
 That’s why even *thinking about* doing something that scares you can elicit the fight, flight, or freeze response (otherwise known to some of us as the “eat, binge watch TV reruns, or get lost in FaceBook” response).
 Luckily, we can use this to our advantage by imagining ourselves carrying out the activity with ease.
 This works best if you imagine it just a few minutes at a time, frequently (daily works well), and in as much sensory detail as possible.

 - Break it Down.
 Another way to help avoid triggering the amygdala is to break down a goal into small, manageable steps.
 Again, the key is to take action a few minutes at a time, repeated over time.
 This repetition creates and reinforces a new neural pathway, which is the structure of habit in the brain.
 Make a date with yourself to do just a little bit toward your goal most days.
 If you find you’re not getting to it, make the step even smaller.
 Over time, you’ll find yourself feeling encouraged by the progress you’re making, which makes it even more appealing to keep going.
-(You can read more about this in the blog post, buy Gabapentin no prescription.)
+(You can read more about this in the blog post, The Neuroscience of Changing Habits.)

 - Focus on the Supportive Inner Voice.
 We typically have many aspects of ourselves that contribute to our inner dialogue.
 Often there will be a part of us that knows we are on the right track and fully capable of achieving our goal.
 Simultaneously, there will be other parts of us who express doubts, perhaps dredging up past failures and generally raining on our parade.
 It can help to “talk back” to the fearful voices by saying to yourself, “Thank you for your input, and right now I’m choosing to listen to the Part of Me That Knows.”
 Over time, this supportive inner voice will get clearer and louder, while the voices of fear and doubt will lose gusto.